Upload Immunization Records

 • Students enrolled only in online only classes are exempt from these requirements.

 • Persons born before January 1, 1957 are exempt from the MMR and Meningitis vaccine requirements ONLY.
-However, the TDAP / TD, and completing Required Immunization Information Form online is a requirement.
+However, the TDAP / TD, and completing Required Immunization Information Form online in your application is a requirement.

 • As of Fall 2006, all other students—regardless of the number of hours enrolled for—must provide proof of immunizations.